 Analyzing how customers use your coupons can provide significant insight into your business.
 Specifically, analyzing how you acquire and retain customers via coupons.
-In this article, we explore analyses that can help you answer the following types of questions:
+This topic explores analyses that can help you answer the following types of questions:

-To answer these questions, we focus on comparing coupon-acquired customers to non-coupon acquired customers, analyzing first order details from coupon acquisitions, and looking at the attributes of customers who use coupons in their first order.
+Answer these questions by focusing on comparing coupon-acquired customers to non-coupon acquired customers, analyzing first order details from coupon acquisitions, and looking at the attributes of customers who use coupons in their first order.

 When building analyses that explore your coupon acquisition and retention, consider using the following metrics:

 This metric shows you the number of coupon-acquired customers and non-coupon acquired customers over all time.
 This can help you determine the ratio of customer acquisitions via coupons.

 This metric shows you the average lifetime revenue from coupon and non-coupon acquired customers.
 This can help determine if the lifetime value of a customer varies depending on their acquisition type.

 This metric shows you the number of repeat orders made by both types of customer acquisitions.
 This can help determine if more follow-up orders are placed by coupon acquired or non-coupon acquired customers.

 This shows the number of repeat orders made with a coupon applied and the percent of repeat orders made with a coupon.
 This can help you determine if coupon-acquired customers tend to make more repeat orders with a coupon than non-coupon acquired customers and if coupon-acquired customers are disproportionately using coupons in their follow-up orders.

 Look at some sample data for coupon acquisition versus non-coupon acquisition metrics:

 |Customer acquisition||Number of new customers||Average lifetime revenue||Number of repeat orders||Number of repeat orders w/ coupon||% of repeat orders w/ coupon|